 We all want our kids to learn how to control their impulses.
 No one wants their child to be “the bully” who can’t keep his hands to himself.
 It’s also exhausting to say “no” over and over, or to follow your child around to make sure he’s behaving well.

 Thankfully, it doesn’t have to be this way.

 The first step to take is to always bring up any concerns you might have with your child’s pediatrician and teacher.

 While most behavior is typical or can be resolved with parenting tips, sometimes the causes can stem deeper than that.
 Both the pediatrician and teacher can better assess his behavior and guide your next steps.

 But if all checks out well, below are a few useful tools and strategies to try that I’ve used with my own kids.
-They’re rooted in sound parenting principles that are good to practice regardless, and can make a huge difference with helping your child better control his impulses.
+They’re good to practice regardless, and can make a huge difference with helping your child better control his impulses.

 Experts also tout the importance of impulse control with many aspects of our lives.
 As author and professor Robert D. Putnam shares in his book, Our Kids: The American Dream in Crisis: